 So of course I offered the RSPCA my services as a volunteer, to come in and give Reiki to some more of the RSPCA's residents!
 It had helped my Tiggs so much, and I wanted to help as many animals in need as I possibly could.

-Fast forward to today: I'm now a qualified Animal Reiki therapist, and still volunteer at the RSPCA each week (I even have my own locker there now!).
-My time there teaches me so much, allows me to connect with and help empower and heal beautiful, gentle souls who have often been through trauma, abuse and physical issues.
-It can be heart-breaking at times, but their amazing resilience and ability to trust again is so strong - they're my heroes!
-I love them all, and want to help them as much as I can.
+Fast forward to today: I'm now a qualified Animal Reiki therapist, accredited by the UK Reiki Federation.
+My time working with the animals at the RSPCA has taught me so much, and introduced me to connecting with, empowering and healing beautiful, gentle souls who were carrying the scars of trauma, abuse and physical issues.
+It was heart-breaking at times, but the animals' amazing resilience and desire to trust again is so strong - they're my heroes!
+I love them all, and they inspire me to do my best to promote Animal Reiki, and teach animal Reiki to more people.

 (In case anyone was wondering, Tiggs is a foster fail! )